 - Patients who would not act on a positive result - the test only delivers value if the diagnostic workup happens.

-- It is additive, not a replacement.
+- It adds to what you already do.
 Galleri layers on top of standard screening (mammogram, colonoscopy, Pap/HPV, CT lung if you qualify, prostate evaluation).
 It does not replace any of those.

-- A positive result is not a diagnosis - it is a signal to investigate.
+- A positive result is a signal to investigate, rather than a diagnosis.
 About half of positive results are confirmed; the rest involve diagnostic workup that ultimately rules out cancer.
 That workup typically involves imaging (PET-CT, MRI, or focused imaging based on the predicted cancer-signal-of-origin) and sometimes biopsy.

 - Annual cadence matters.
 The Stage IV reduction strengthened from 9% in the prevalent round to 26% in the third round.
 The longer you do it, the better the screening signal performs.